Back to the Basics

 Nutrition is one of the biggest topics out there in the world of health.
 You’ll hear, “This diet is the best!”
 Then two months later, “While that diet is OK, this diet is far better!”
 Or my favorite, “Lose 1000lbs in the next 6 minutes” diet.

 I believe in order to be successful, then you need to understand the basics of nutrition.
 The most basic level of nutrition means that you need to understand the macronutrients in our diet: protein, fat, and carbohydrates.

 Whether you are referencing our muscles, connective tissue, or almost anything else in our bodies, you are referencing something that is made of protein.
 I would argue that protein is the most important macronutrient for our bodies.

 Why?
-Well, without it then nothing in our bodies could be repaired.
-Without it we cannot grow and develop.
-Without it we would cease to exist.
+Well, without it, nothing in our bodies could be repaired.
+Without it, we cannot grow and develop.
+Without it, we would cease to exist.

 When looking at a nutritional label, every gram of protein will account for four of the calories listed.
 We will break down nutritional labels in a later post.

 Proteins are made up of amino acids; which are further divided into two categories: essential and non-essential.
 Essential means that we MUST get it from nutrition.
 Our bodies are incapable of creating it from other amino acids.

 Lastly, the cool part about proteins is that they can be broken down and turned into energy through a process called gluconeogenesis (gluco = glucose [sugar/carbohydrate], neo = new, genesis = creation).
 This is very cool because if we don’t have the next two carbohydrates or fat for fuel, then our liver will just create energy.